john2796/Node-Express-Lab/README.md

 x Database access will be done using the `db.js` file xincluded inside the `data` folder.
 This file publishes the following methods:

-- `find()`: calling find returns a promise that resolves to an array of all the `posts` contained in the database.
-- `findById()`: this method expects an `id` as it's only parameter and returns the post corresponding to the `id` provided or an empty array if no post with that `id` is found.
-- `insert()`: calling insert passing it a `post` object will add it to the database and return an object with the `id` of the inserted post.
-The object looks like this: `{ id: 123 }`.
-- `update()`: accepts two arguments, the first is the `id` of the post to update and the second is an object with the `changes` to apply.
+x `find()`: calling find returns a promise that resolves to an array of all the `posts` contained in the database. x `findById()`: this method expects an `id` as it's only parameter and returns the post corresponding to the `id` provided or an empty array if no post with that `id` is found. x `insert()`: calling insert passing it a `post` object will add it to the database and return an object with the `id` of the inserted post.
+The object looks like this: `{ id: 123 }`. x `update()`: accepts two arguments, the first is the `id` of the post to update and the second is an object with the `changes` to apply.
 It returns the count of updated records.
-If the count is 1 it means the record was updated correctly.
-- `remove()`: the remove method accepts an `id` as it's first parameter and upon successfully deleting the post from the database it returns the number of records deleted.
+If the count is 1 it means the record was updated correctly. x `remove()`: the remove method accepts an `id` as it's first parameter and upon successfully deleting the post from the database it returns the number of records deleted.

-Now that we have a way to add, update, remove and retrieve data from the provided database, it is time to work on the API.
+x Now that we have a way to add, update, remove and retrieve data from the provided database, it is time to work on the API.

 ### Start the API and Implement Requirements

-- To start the server, type `yarn server` or `npm run server` from the root folder (where the _package.json_ file is).
-The server is configured to restart automatically as you make changes.
-- Add the code necessary to implement the API requirements.
-- **Test the API using [Postman](https://www.getpostman.com/) as you work through the exercises.**
+x To start the server, type `yarn server` or `npm run server` from the root folder (where the _package.json_ file is).
+The server is configured to restart automatically as you make changes. x Add the code necessary to implement the API requirements. x **Test the API using [Postman](https://www.getpostman.com/) as you work through the exercises.**

 ### Post Schema

-Posts in the database conform to the following structure:
+x Posts in the database conform to the following structure:

 ```js
 {